abrasive/shairport/INSTALL.md

 ```
 # systemctl start shairport-sync
 ```
 The Shairport Sync AirPlay service should now appear on the network with a service name made from the Pi's hostname with the first letter capitalised, e.g. hostname `raspberrypi` gives a service name `Raspberrypi`.
+You can change the service name ins the configuration file.

-Connect to it and enjoy...
+Connect and enjoy...